 Butterfly willow is a type of cricket bat wood distinguished by a butterfly-shaped stain on its surface, resulting from pruned branches during growth.
 This dense scar enhances the bat's durability and performance.
 It's identifiable by the distinct, darker 'butterfly' markings across the bat face.

-Right, let's keep reading and get all the details so you can make an informed decision on butterfly willow.
+Right, keep reading and get all the details so you can make an informed decision on butterfly willow.

-The Origin of the Butterfly Stain
+The Origin of The Butterfly Willow Stain

 This pruning leaves a scar, resembling a butterfly, on the wood.
 This scar is not only visually distinctive but also enhances the wood's properties.